rmholmes/rmholmes.github.io/_pages/cv.md

 ## Teaching
 ___
-* 2019 __Lecturer__, MSCI2001-Introductory Marine Science, University
+* 2019 & 2020 __Lecturer__, MSCI2001-Introductory Marine Science, University
 of New South Wales.
 Taught first two weeks (6 hours of lectures) on an introduction to physical oceanography.
 Led a four day field trip project.
-Designed course assesment material.
+Designed course assessment material.
-* 2019 __Guest lecturer__, CLIM3001: Climate Systems Science, Climate
+* 2018 & 2019 __Guest lecturer__, CLIM3001: Climate Systems Science, Climate
 Change Research Centre, University of New South Wales.
-One 2hr lecture (Earth's energy balance), one 2hr tutorial (the El-Nino Southern Oscillation).
+One 2hr lecture (Earth's energy balance) and one 2hr tutorial (the El-Nino Southern Oscillation).
 * 2019 __Guest lecturer__, CLIM2001: Fundamentals of Atmospheric
 Science, Climate Change Research Centre, University of New South